hsmazumdar/WSN_Router/README.md

 <img src="Readme_files/SrcDstSend.png">

-Figure-3 Select a source and destination pair from 'File' menu of by simply pressing (Cnt+l)
+Figure-3 Select and press 'File->Send Pkt (Cnt+s) from 'File' menu or by simply pressing (Cnt+s).

 ***************************************

 <img src="Readme_files/SrcDstAuto.png">

-Figure-4 Simulation of a Wireless Sensor Network (WSN) with interactive GUI to demonstrate a new Novel Energy Efficient Routing Algorithm
+Figure-4 Select and press 'File->Auto Pkt On (Cnt+a) from 'File' menu to continuously send data packets from random source to random destination.
+The blue nodes represents low battery and unable to relay paskets.
 ***************************************